NLnetLabs/cascade/doc/manual/source/hsms.rst

 Cascade will verify that it can connect and that the target server appears to be a KMIP compatible HSM.

 ..
-Note:: Cascade does **NOT** yet verify that the target KMIP server supports the features needed by Cascade.
+Note:: Cascade does **not** yet verify that the target KMIP server supports the features needed by Cascade.
 For :program:`kmip2pkcs11` this isn't a problem as it is designed to work with Cascade.